csci-599-applied-ml-for-games/MapChat/content/README.md

 In order to use our scripts you must first:
 - Download Yelp dataset
 - Put 'review.json' and 'business.json' into 'yelp/raw'
-- If not enough memory on local machine, run 'split_reviews.sh' to split file into smaller chunks to be processed sequentially.
+- If not enough memory on local machine, run 'split_reviews.sh' to split file into smaller chunks to be processed sequentially

 ## Parse Reviews for Training Text
 At this point you have the whole Yelp NLP dataset.
 Now we have to parse this data for more specific reviews so we can train our models on specific topics.
 We are essentially going to repeat this process to make a model for each desired topic/label (coffee, gym, grocery, etc).